zekaouinoureddine/Detecting-COVID-19-in-X-ray-Images/README.md

 ### Discussion Section
 As a data scientist, the results obtained are impressive, and our model is ready to be deployed and go into production.
 Just one thing, concerning the errors which occurred (see the confusion matrix), of which a little expertise in medicine is required to be able to understand the provenance of these errors and to extirpate them to make our model perfect as much as we can at the level of its predictions

 Despite the findings, there was some lack in data.
-However, we do not have enough data to train our data, especially in the COVID-19 folder.
+However, we do not have enough data to train our model, especially in the COVID-19 folder.

 ---
 ### Conclusion